 The Business Technology Standard is written in everyday language and its audience includes all business and technology leaders and experts who want to understand how to better manage the company’s technology assets and potential.

 We at Business Technology Forum believe that the Business Technology Standard can significantly improve every company’s and organisation’s opportunities to make the most out of digital innovations.
-By using it as a company-wide technology management guidebook, it will give a unified understanding and common language to everyone in the organisation, thus facilitating the company to create more value for customers and owners with technology.
+By using it as a company-wide technology management guidebook, it will give a unified understanding and a common language to everyone in the organisation, thus facilitating the company to create more value for customers and owners with technology.

 Chairman of the Board